zhs007/slotcraft-client-net/jules/plan008.md

 ## 1. Goals（目标）

 - Provide a runnable TypeScript example `examples/example001.ts` that:
   - Loads `WEBSOCKET_URL`, `TOKEN`, and `GAME_CODE` from environment variables (via `.env`).
-    - Uses the high-level `NetworkClient` to connect, authenticate, enter the game, and perform a standard spin/collect flow.
+  - Uses the high-level `SlotcraftClient` to connect, authenticate, enter the game, and perform a standard spin/collect flow.
   - Emits and logs all raw WebSocket traffic to `msg001.txt` for future mock-server work.
 - Produce supporting docs and updates:
   - This plan (`jules/plan008.md`) captures goals and approach; a report `jules/plan008-report.md` will record execution details.
   - Update `jules.md` with the new example and how to run it.
   - Update `agents.md` if any agent changes are required.
 - Keep the example resilient and clear:
   - Robust error handling, clean disconnects, and readable logging format `[DIRECTION] [TIMESTAMP]: [MESSAGE]`.

 ## 2. My Understanding of the Requirements